Sterwen-Technology/navigation_server/doc/Navigation message server.md

 b) When nmea0183 is selected, all messages are routed in NMEA0183 and no decoding of possible NMEA2000 is performed.

 c) When nmea_mix is selected, the protocol PGN are decoded and processed in the corresponding NMEA2KController instance to give a view of the network.
 All other messages are routed internally as NMEA2000, but externally they stay in their input format.
 That mode is only working if a NMEA2KController has been instanced.

+d) non_nmea messages are only for internal use within a server, they must be converted to NMEA0183 or NMEA2000 to be routed externally, or exchange through a specific gRPC service

 **When a NMEA2KController is defined, all ISO protocol messages are processed locally and not forwarded to the message server, so they are not visible by the client**